thomas-sittler/jekyll-now/_posts/2017-08-03-splitting.md

 Even if we find rule-consequentialism unconvincing, act-consequentialism would still recommend investing resources to make it more likely that the community as a whole cooperates.
 This could include publicly advocating for the cooperative perspective, or getting a group of high-profile EA donors to promise to cooperate amongst themselves.

 ### Lack of information
 Suppose information about the community's split was impossible or prohibitively expensive to come by.
 Then someone using the single-player perspective would have to rely on their priors.
-One reasonable-sounding prior would be one that is symmetrical on either side of $A_t=30%X$, or otherwise has the expected value $A_t=30%X$.
+One reasonable-sounding prior would be one that is symmetrical on either side of $$A_t=30%X$$, or otherwise has the expected value $$A_t=30%X$$.
 This prior assumes that given no information about where others are donating, they are equally likely to collectively undershoot as to overshoot their preferred community-wide split.

-On this prior, the best thing you can do is to donate 70% to $f$ and 30% to $g$.
+On this prior, the best thing you can do is to donate 70% to $$f$$ and 30% to $$g$$.
 So given some priors, and when there is no information about others' donations, the single-player perspective converges with the cooperative perspective.

 ## Remaining open-minded or avoiding confirmation bias
 Because of confirmation bias and consistency effects, donating 100% to one charity may bias us in the direction of believing that this charity is more cost-effective.
 For example, one GiveWell staff member [writes](http://blog.givewell.org/2015/12/09/staff-members-personal-donations-for-giving-season-2015/)[^more]: